aieng-lab/bias-bench/README.md

 * `seat_debias.sh` to evaluate the SEAT benchmark for the debiased models
 * `stereoset.sh` to evaluate the StereoSet benchmark for the base models
 * `stereoset_debias.sh` to evaluate the StereoSet benchmark for the debiased models
+* Run `python experiments/stereoset_evaluation.py` to compute the StereoSet metrics for the base and debiased models.
-* `glues.sh` to evaluate GLUE for all models (this script will take a long time to run, you may want to split it into multiple sub-scripts)
+* `glues.sh` to evaluate GLUE for all models except for LLaMA (this script will take a long time to run, you may want to split it into multiple sub-scripts)
+* `glue_llama.sh` to evaluate GLUE for LLaMA models based on lm-evaluation-harness.
+* Run `python experiments/glue_zero_shot_conversion.py` to convert the GLUE zero shot results to the format expected by bias-bench.
+* Run `python experiments/glue_bootstrap_evaluation.py` to compute the bootstrap metrics for GLUE.

 Note that these scripts must be run from the root directory of the project.
-Moreover, before running these scripts, the gradiend results must be computed first!
+Moreover, before running these scripts, the GRADIEND results must be computed first!
 You may need to adjust the paths in `shell_jobs/_experiment_configuration.sh` to match your local setup (`persistent_dir` and `gradiend_dir`).

 ### Notes